-During pregnancy there are various reasons to be extra careful about what you eat – it is important to know which foods are safe to eat and which you need to avoid.
+During pregnancy there are various reasons to be extra careful about what you eat – it is important to know which foods are safe and which ones you need to avoid.
 Some foods contain toxins or bacteria which could cause you to become ill and for your baby to develop complications.
-Make sure most foods you eat are well cooked and when choosing a recipe be selective about what you eat.
+Make sure most foods you eat are well cooked and when choosing a recipe, be selective about the ingredients.
 It is important to do what you can to protect yourself and your baby during pregnancy.

 Another important point to remember when selecting what to eat is the nutritional value of the food you are eating.
-Getting enough nutrients in your daily diet while pregnant such as folic acid, iron, calcium, vitamin C and vitamin A to name a few, are important to support your baby’s current and long term growth and development.
+Getting enough nutrients in your daily diet while pregnant such as folic acid, iron, calcium, vitamin C and vitamin A are important to support your baby’s current and long-term growth and development.

 There are a range of foods which need to be avoided during pregnancy.
-Most maternity care providers will advise pregnant women to stay away from certain fish, raw meats, raw eggs, soft cheeses, sprouts, pate, unwashed vegetables.
-Other foods which are best avoided are included in the list below.
+Most maternity care providers will advise pregnant women not to eat certain types of fish, raw meats, raw eggs, soft cheeses, sprouts, pate, unwashed vegetables.
+Other foods which are best avoided are included below.

 Certain fish (such as shark, marlin, southern blue fin tuna, orange roughy and swordfish) contain high amounts of mercury that is accumulated in their fatty tissue – pregnant women need to avoid eating large amounts.
 Generally, fish which are predatory and are higher in the food chain contain higher levels of mercury.
-Your growing baby has a sensitive developing nervous system and while it is not clear how much seafood is safe to eat during pregnancy, it is safer to avoid these types if possible.
-Also avoid altogether raw or undercooked seafood, such as oysters and sushi are also best avoided.
+Your growing baby has a sensitive developing nervous system.
+While it is not clear how much seafood is safe to eat during pregnancy, it is safer to avoid these types if possible.
+Also avoid altogether raw or undercooked seafood, such as oysters and sushi.

 Perhaps the thought of raw eggs never crossed your mind, though some recipes include raw, or undercooked egg which can be a source of salmonella.
 Foods that contain raw egg include mayonnaise, caesar salads, eggnog, hollandaise and raw cake and biscuit mix, as well as lightly scrambled and poached eggs.
 To reduce the risk of salmonella, remember to cook eggs thoroughly before eating them alone or in other foods.
 Always wash free range eggs before using them.

-Raw chicken should be avoided at all times, but especially during pregnancy.
+Raw chicken should always be avoided in the diet, but especially during pregnancy.
 Eating or coming into contact with surfaces that have had raw chicken prepared on them can also transmit salmonella.
 Even cold chicken as leftovers needs to be reheated so it’s very hot or even recooked to destroy any traces of salmonella.

-Whether it is a rare steak, or an uncooked meat dish, raw meat poses a particular risk.
+Whether it is a rare steak, or an uncooked meat dish, raw or undercooked meat poses a particular risk.
 Raw meat should be avoided during pregnancy as it can cause a parasitic disease called toxoplasmosis or E. Coli infection.
-This can result in a potential intrauterine foetal infection.
+This can result in a potential intrauterine foetal infection, miscarriage or stillbirth.
 Other dangers that may result from eating raw meat are coliform bacteria and salmonella.

 Soft cheese such as blue cheese, feta, brie, camembert, cottage, ricotta, Latin-American soft white cheeses and any unpasteurised milk or foods made from unpasteurised milk should be avoided during pregnancy as they may contain the bacteria, Listeria and lead to a disease called Listeriosis.
 An infection from this bacterium is very harmful to a baby during pregnancy and needs to be avoided.
-While adults with Listeria quite often show no symptoms it could cause life-threatening complications to a foetus or newborn baby.
+While adults with Listeria quite often show no symptoms, it can cause life-threatening complications to a foetus or newborn baby.
 Listeriosis has been known to cause miscarriage, premature births and blood poisoning.

-Apart from the foods listed above to avoid when you’re pregnant, women should avoid eating raw sprouts as they have led to some incidents of salmonella outbreaks.
-Soft serve ice cream and a range of deli foods can also contain Listeria, so it is important to avoid or if possible to minimise contact with this harmful bacteria.
-Current research recommends pregnant women eat a balanced diet with a wide variety of healthy and nutritious foods.
-Excluding particular foods, including those which are considered to lead to allergies is not recommended.
+Apart from avoiding the foods listed above during pregnancy, women should avoid eating raw sprouts as these have led to some incidents of salmonella outbreaks.
+Soft serve ice cream and a range of deli foods, such as deli meats can also contain Listeria, so it is important to avoid or if possible, to minimise contact with this harmful bacteria.
+Research recommends pregnant women eat a healthy, nourishing and balanced diet with a wide variety of fresh and nutritious foods.
+Where there are allergies, sensitivities or foods are considered unsafe, avoidance is recommended.